sdht0/automata-from-regex/README.md

 It requires the python programming language: Python 2.7 (http://python.org/download/)

-To run the programming, simply execute in a command window / terminal:
-`python cli.py "(0+1)*+01*0"`
+The program can be run by passing the regex as a command line argument: `python cli.py "(0+1)*+01*0"`

+Alternately, you can use the GUI built using the Tkinter Library: `python gui.py`

-If you get a 'command not found' error in Windows, then probably python is not in your PATH.
+You may get a 'command not found' error in Windows, which means python is not in your PATH.
 Check out how to add python to your path here: http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path

-Alternately, you can use the GUI built using the Tkinter Library :
-`python gui.py`

 The program also has the ability to create graphs from the built automata.
 For that, it requires:
 * The GraphViz software to actually create the graphs.
 Get it from http://www.graphviz.org/Download.php.
 (This is a ~50MB download, but worth it!)
 * The Python Imaging Library (PIL) to read the png images into Tkinter.
 Get it from http://www.pythonware.com/products/pil/index.htm.

-Ubuntu users can install the above two directly by running `sudo apt-get install python-imaging-tk graphviz`
+Ubuntu users can install them by running `sudo apt-get install python-imaging-tk graphviz`

 Checkout the included screenshots.
 The GUI is not the best in the world, but it gets the work done :)